SekenderNaveed1/TOSCheck/README.md

 Everything runs entirely on your machine.
 If you accidentally share something, that’s on you, not the app.

----

 ## For Developers

 If you’re reading this section, you probably already read GitHub’s API Terms before agreeing to them.
-Congratulations — you’re already ahead of 99% of people.
+Congratulations, you’re already ahead of 99% of people.
 If you didn’t, that’s fine too.
 You’ll fit right in here.

-As of right now, I’d recommend this for people who are actually comfortable with the command line and know a bit of coding.
-You don’t need to be a 10x engineer or whatever, but you should at least know how to `cd` into a folder without Googling it.

-## For Developers

-If you’re reading this section, you probably already read GitHub’s API Terms before agreeing to them.
-Congratulations — you’re already ahead of 99% of people.
-If you didn’t, that’s fine too.
-You’ll fit right in here.

-As of right now, I’d recommend this for people who are actually comfortable with the command line and know a bit of coding.
+As of right now, I’d recommend this for people who are comfortable with the command line and know a bit of coding.
 You don’t need to be some terminal wizard, but you should at least know how to `cd` into a folder without opening Stack Overflow.

-I love people who don’t code (the majority of my friends and family don’t) — seriously — but for your own sanity, this probably isn’t the place to start.
 Everything here is CLI-based for now, and while it’s not *hard*, it definitely *looks* intimidating if you’ve never done it before.
 You can totally figure it out with some patience (and maybe an LLM holding your hand through it), but yeah — this is a dev-friendly zone for now.
-If that changes someday, great.
-Until then, if the terminal scares you, maybe sit this one out or just hang around for moral support.
+If that ever changes, great.
+Until then, this one’s for people who don’t mind a terminal window.

----

 ## How It Works